jeremygray/pyfilesec/README.txt

 inspection or accidental disclosure.
 Integrity assurance may be useful in archival and provenance applications.

-The motivation for developing pyFileSec is to better secure research data from human subjects, e.g., in combination with PsychoPy or the Open Science Framework.
+The motivation for developing pyFileSec is to better secure research data obtained from human subjects, e.g., in combination with PsychoPy or the Open Science Framework.
 The hope is that pyFileSec will be more widely useful.
 Command-line usage will make it accessible from non-python programs (e.g., EPrime via the ``Shell()`` command).